-We promote and implement projects throughout Peru and seek to fight against human exploitation, encouraging the development of people, organizations and society.
-These are our thematic areas:
+We promote and implement projects throughout Peru and to fight against human exploitation, encouraging the development of people, organizations and society.
+These are our priority areas:

-The capture, transport, transfer and retention of a person against their will in order to exploit them undermines their fundamental rights as a human being.
+The recruitment, transportation, transfer and harbouring of a person against their will in order to exploit them undermines their fundamental rights as a human being.
 Our commitment is to fight against this crime.

-The use of children and adolescents, both boys and girls, in sexual or erotic acts in exchange for money, gifts, food or other supposed benefits is a violation of human rights that affects the physical, social and emotional development of the people who suffer it.
+The use of children and adolescents, both boys and girls, in sexual or erotic acts in exchange for money, gifts, food or other supposed benefits is a violation of human rights that affects the victims’ physical, social and emotional development.

 beneficiaries of our projects

-have teachers trained on prevention of sexual exploitation of children and adolescents (Sexual Exploitation of Girls, Boys and Adolescents – ESNNA)
+have teachers trained to prevent sexual exploitation of children and adolescents (CSE)

 received assistance and specialized legal protection.

-Learn about the projects we work in the thematic areas of human trafficking, sexual exploitation of children and adolescents and forced labor.
-In addition, they are carried out with a focus on human rights, gender equality and interculturality.
+Learn about the projects we work in our priority areas, human trafficking, sexual exploitation of children and adolescents and forced labor.
+In addition, they are based on human rights, gender equality and cross culture dialogue.

-Do you need legal and psychosocial assistance on a human exploitation case?
+Do you need legal and psychosocial help for a case of exploitation?

-CHS Alternativo’s Legal and Psychosocial Care Center has personalized attention for victims of human trafficking, sexual and labor exploitation, family members of missing persons, an illicit trafficking of migrants.
+CHS Alternativo’s Legal and Psychosocial Care Center gives personalized attention for victims of human trafficking, sexual and labor exploitation, as well as family members of missing persons, an illicit trafficking of migrants.